 Freaks And Geeks

-While posing as FBI agents, they find out the local police have surveillance footage of 3 teenagers beheading a vampire
+.
+Posing as FBI agents, they find out that the local police have surveillance footage of three teenagers beheading a vampire

 .
 Dean recognizes one of the teenagers as Krissy Chambers

-, who had left the hunting life after Dean helped her
+, who left the hunting life after Dean helped her

 kill a Vetala

-Dean finds out that the vampire they killed was Jimmy Day, a veteran who returned from Afghanistan one month ago, even though Josephine's family was killed three months ago.
+Dean finds out that the vampire they killed was Jimmy Day, a veteran who returned from Afghanistan one month ago.
+Josephine's family was killed three months ago.
 Dean also discovered that the man in a hoodie who checked in to the hotel room where they found Jimmy was interested in a deserted lodge.
-When Deann goes to this lodge he finds a newly made vampire who is in pain as she has not fed and has no idea what happened to her.
+When Deann goes to this lodge he finds a newly-made vampire who is in pain as she has not fed and has no idea what's happened to her.
 The teenage hunters arrive at the lodge, where Victor told them they would find the vampire that killed Krissy's father.
-Dean manages to convince them that the newly made vampire may be innocent, and that they should try to help her instead of killing her.
-Back at Victor's house Sam notices a blue van that they had previously seen Jimmy Day running towards before he was caught.
+Dean manages to convince them that the newly-made vampire may be innocent, and that they should try to help her instead of killing her.
+Back at Victor's house, Sam notices the blue van that they had previously seen Jimmy Day running towards before he was caught.
 Sam tells Victor, who knocks Sam out.
 When Sam wakes up he is tied to a chair, and Victor explains that he has been working with a vampire named Seth to make a better generation of hunters.
 After Victor scouted the teenagers, Seth killed their families so that they would be motivated to be hunters.
 Victor intends to have Seth kill Sam, and leave his body for the teenage hunters to find, further fueling their need for revenge.

 will come by to check on them.
-Dean also tells Sam they need to close the hell gates so these kids have a chance at a normal life.
+Dean also tells Sam they need to close the Hell Gates so the kids have a chance at a normal life.